 The Rematch Between Ric Flair and Jack Veneno

-The rematch between Ric Flair and Jack Veneno was set for August 29th, 1982, and it is seldom spoken of by the Dominican fans.
+The rematch between Ric Flair and Jack Veneno was set for August 29th, 1982, and it is seldom spoken of by Dominican fans.
 They and the media seem to blend both matches into one!
-In the rematch, Ric Flair was accompanied by Roddy Piper, who was there to instigate the fans (as if that was necessary!) and to interfere in the match, making sure that Flair got the upper hand and the victory.
+In the rematch, Ric Flair was accompanied by Roddy Piper, who was there to instigate the fans (as if necessary!) and interfere in the match, ensuring that Flair got the upper hand the victory.

 In his book, Ric Flair mentions that Jack Veneno was in the eyes of the Dominican fans, “the NWA Worlds Heavyweight champion.”
-As mentioned above, Jack Veneno himself has admitted that he was not the champion entering this match.
+As mentioned above, Jack Veneno has admitted that he was not the champion in this match.
 What gives?
 Anyway… moving forward.

 Invader #1 (José González later accused of murdering Bruiser Brody) ran into the ring and rushed both Piper and Flair to the dressing rooms.
 Flair claims that he only got $5,000 this second time around, and Piper got $500 and a spittoon full of cocaine.

 On this second occasion, however, Flair did take the belt back with him.
 "According to Dominican wrestling fans, Jack Veneno not only defeated Ric Flair for the NWA World Heavyweight Championship (their first match), but he retained the gold in a rematch," says Flair.